ilg-physics-ucsb/physics4l-manual/4LSite/lab2.md

 3. Determine the current $I$ from this slope.
 Report it in the correct units and to a reasonable number of significant figures.

-4. Using your multimeter, actually measure and record the current of your circuit.
-How do your calculated and measured values compare?
+4. Using your multimeter, measure the resistance of  your wire and the output voltage of your power block.
+Calculate the current that should run through your circuit.
+How does this value compare to the value obtained from the slope?

 5. Discuss your results from Part (d).
 You should comment on features such as the linearity or non-linearity of your graph, if some of your measurements (e.g. those close to or farther from the source) seem to fit better, and possible physical reasons for your observations.
 :::